skeletal muscles and muscle groups

 Muscles of the trunk

-Refer to Figures and for the muscles described in this and the next two sections.
+Refer to Fig 1 and 2 for the muscles described in this and the next two sections.

 The muscles of the trunk include those that move the spinal column, the muscles that form the thoracic and abdominal walls, and those that cover the pelvic outlet.